• Secure order

 Material list

 Do you love being creative and have always dreamed of knitting your own scarf?
 Then the Sophie scarf is just the right project for you!
 This small, narrow triangular shawl will add a touch of elegance and warmth to your cloakroom rails with its stylish design and fine texture.
-With our step-by-step instructions, you can create a work of art in no time at all that is not only fashionable, but also very personal to you.
+With our step-by-step instructions, you can create a work of art in no time at all that is not only only fashionable, but also very personal to you.
 Let your creativity run wild and discover the fun of knitting!

-Basic concepts of knitting
+The basics of knitting

 Knitting on the right